vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 #### Interest Rate Oracle

-The most recent trade executed on the pool is the implied interest rate.
-It is important to note that this rate can be subject to manipulation, especially over short time frames, such as through the use of flash loans.
+The most recent trade executed on the pool implies the current interest rate.
+It is important to note that this rate is vulnerable to manipulation, especially over short time frames, such as through the use of flash loans.
 Such manipulation can result in a distorted or inaccurate portrayal of the true interest rate of the pool.

-To address this issue, an oracle rate is used to minimize the risk of price manipulation.
-The oracle rate provides a dampened price feed, lagged behind the last traded rate, which converges to the true interest rate of the pool over a set time window determined by governance.
-By providing a more stable and accurate representation of the interest rate, the oracle rate helps to maintain the integrity of the liquidity pool and protect its participants.
+To address this issue, a TWAP oracle rate is used to minimize the risk of price manipulation.
+The oracle rate provides a lagging price feed, which converges on the true interest rate of the pool over a set time window determined by governance.
+By providing a more stable and manipulation resistant representation of the interest rate, the oracle rate helps to maintain the integrity of the liquidity pool and protect its participants.

-#### Borrower

-In order to borrow funds on the Notional protocol, a borrower must first mint both positive and negative fCash tokens based on their chosen collateral and maturity.
-These tokens will represent their obligation to repay the borrowed funds at a later date.

-Once the fCash tokens have been minted, the borrower can then exchange the positive fCash for cTokens, which will allow them to access the funds they need.
-However, it is important to note that at the end of the trade, the borrower will be left with cTokens and negative fCash, which represents their obligation to repay the capital.

-If a borrower is unable to repay the funds they have borrowed by the maturity date, they will be subject to a penalty rate of 2.5%, or 250 basis points, and may be forcibly auto-rolled by a third party.
-It is possible for the borrower to roll their debt to a future maturity at the prevailing interest rate for that maturity at any time.

 **Collateralization:**

 Notional strives to ensure that lenders have a high likelihood of earning the expected returns by requiring borrowers to pay back their debt at maturity.
 The required amount of collateral that borrowers must hold against their debt is determined based on the risk level of their collateral.
 For example, DAI requires a lower collateralization ratio of 120% compared to ETH's 150%.

 **Liquidations:**